DaEunFullGrace/aicon_mobile_robot/README.md

     And then you can use this file to initialize robot's position in rviz

   ## src/navigation.py
-    To move toward saved location, execute this file.
+    To move to saved location, execute this file.
     It can load destination and publish goal position.